Your frequently asked questions

 - Review the information on the page that appears, > then click delete account.

-NB : The listing will however remain visible on Google but will be “free of rights”.
+NB : The listing will remain however visible on Google but will be “free of rights”.

 It is recommended to mark your business page as permanently closed rather than deleting it.
 Why?
 Because this will allow users performing the search to find your business and realize that it is permanently closed.
 A business marked as closed on Google will appear less and less over time in Google searches and on Google Maps, in favor of other pages found with the same keywords.
 In the long term, the listing will be automatically deleted.